Click above to view complete calendar

 Post Enrollment: Applications received after the open enrollment period concludes, are placed on the waitlist in the order in which they are received.

-The open enrollment for the 2014-2015 school year has closed.
-You can still apply to be placed on the waitlist for the 2014-2015 school year.
 Please click here to complete the application.
-Applications are not considered complete until the supporting documentation is submitted:
+Applications are not considered complete until the supporting documentation is submitted.

 Any applications received after the open enrollment period are placed on the waitlist in the order that the application is received.

 2. Admission is not available to students residing outside of the Charleston County School District.
 However, you can submit an application.
-Please remember that 2 proofs of residency must be received by July 1st.
+Please remember that 2 proofs of residency indicating your new address in Charleston County must be received by July 1st.

 3. Any child shall be eligible for admission into first grade if he/she is six years old on or before September 1st of the school year and has a recommendation of promotion from the kindergarten program attended.
 A child transferring from another state will be enrolled into the grade based on the age requirements of the state where he/she was previously enrolled, as long as curriculum requirements have been met and extensive proof of this can be provided.
 All decisions will be at the discretion of the principal.